Language and Game

 22 dec en 29 dec 2018 Karuta Challenge Tropenmuseum Amsterdam (tijdens expositie Cool Japan)

 30 dec 2018 mini symposium en Karuta Challenge OBA Amsterdam

-The game consists of 25 image cards (ukiyo-e stijl) and 25 text cards (letterpress) in high resolution scan and offset printed.
+The game consists of 25 image cards (ukiyo-e stijl) and 25 text cards (letterpress)

 Take a look at all the cards and listen to the poems (Japanese)